ihmeuw/vivarium_research/docs/source/models/causes/other_causes/index.rst

 Modeling YLDs and YLLs due to causes other than those specifically modeled in a vivarium simulation is critical to accurate estimation of intervention impact.

-  For instance, let's say that a simulant without :ref:`small quantity lipid-based nutrient supplementation <lipid_based_nutrient_supplements>` coverage in the baseline scenario dies due to protein energy malnutrition at age 1 in the baseline scenario, accumulative (approximately) 80 YLLs.
+  For instance, let's say that a simulant without :ref:`small quantity lipid-based nutrient supplementation <lipid_based_nutrient_supplements>` coverage in the baseline scenario dies due to protein energy malnutrition at age 1 in the baseline scenario, accumulating (approximately) 80 YLLs.

   Now in the alternative scenario, this simulant is covered by SQ-LNS and their death at age 1 is prevented by this intervention.
 If we stopped observing this simulant at that instant, we would conclude that this resulted in 80 YLLs averted!